 Directed study for the doctoral dissertation.
+Course is repeatable.

 Summer Field Schools in Historical Archaeology

 The Department of Anthropology will offer summer field schools or research opportunities in historical archaeology at historical sites in Colonial Williamsburg and/or the surrounding area.
 Graduate students will enroll in Anthropology 625.